 Direct, in-person interactions are draining, so I try to focus all my efforts on tactics that require the least real-time interaction.

 I've tried plenty of live webinars and public speaking in the past, and although I'm capable of doing all these things - and they do tend to work like gangbusters - they suck up a lot of my energy, and usually mean I get nothing else done for the rest of the day.
 Instead, I've tried to stick to things that need less in-person time, like email (hey there!), short pre-recorded videos, and guest posting.

 For those times when you need to be interacting one-on-one, it's important to find ways to make the most of the energy you're spending.
-For example, I'm working on launching a new service to help Shopify stores rescue lost sales, and I'm using cold emails to find the first interested clients.
+For example, I'm working on launching a new service to founders and makers grow through story-driven content, and I'm using cold emails to find the first interested clients.
 Instead of just blasting a few hundred identical emails to people that might be interested, I'm taking the time to research each business, find the actual name of the owner, and record a short personal video introducing myself and showing how I can help them and their store.
 Personally, I hate video - but, by turning each email into a one-to-one interaction instead of a one-to-many exercise, I'm able to get past those doubts and do it anyway.